mmarkdown/mmark/mmark.1.md

 # DESCRIPTION

 **Mmark** is a powerful markdown processor written in Go, geared towards writing IETF documents.
 It is, however, *also* suited for writing complete books and other technical documentation.

-It provides an advanced markdown dialect that processes file(s) to produce internet-drafts in XML [RFC 7991](https://tools.ietf.org/html/rfc7991) format.
+Mmark provides an advanced markdown dialect that processes file(s) to produce internet-drafts in XML [RFC 7991](https://tools.ietf.org/html/rfc7991) format.
 Mmark can produce xml2rfc (aforementioned RFC 7991), RFC 7749 (xml2rfc version 2) and HTML5 output.